-• Is there a limit to how much tuition can be increased for the incoming cohort?
+- Is there a limit to how much tuition can be increased for the incoming cohort?
 Tuition is set and approved by the University of Oregon Board of Trustees.
-If the board approves an increase to resident undergrad tuition and fees of more than 5 percent, then the proposed increase needs to be approved by the Higher Education Coordinating Commission (HECC) or the legislature.

-Must resident and non-resident tuition and fees be raised by the same rate?

-There is no requirement to increase resident and non-resident tuition at the same rate.

-Tuition increases have had a disproportionate impact on the most vulnerable students at the UO.
+If the board approves an increase to resident undergrad tuition and fees of more than 5 percent, then the proposed increase needs to be approved by the Higher Education Coordinating Commission (HECC) or the legislature. - Must resident and non-resident tuition and fees be raised by the same rate?
+There is no requirement to increase resident and non-resident tuition at the same rate. - Tuition increases have had a disproportionate impact on the most vulnerable students at the UO.
 What is the university doing about that?

 The University of Oregon recognizes the importance of helping make college a reality for low-income families.
-For this reason, we have put significant resources into the PathwayOregon program which provides full tuition and fee scholarship to Oregonians who are academically qualified, PELL-eligible first-year freshmen.
-The program welcomed over 580 students in fall 2020.
-In additional to financial support, PathwayOregon students receive intensive advising services to help them navigate college.
-In total, over 2,600 students are currently supported by Pathway.
+For this reason, we have put significant resources into the PathwayOregon program, which provides full tuition and fee scholarships to Oregonians who are academically qualified, PELL-eligible first-year freshmen.
+The program welcomed 599 students in fall 2021.
+In addition to financial support, PathwayOregon students receive intensive advising services to help them navigate college.
+In total, 2,085 students are currently supported by Pathway.
 Many of the students who benefit from PathwayOregon are the first in their families to go to college or are under-represented minorities.
 The university has been working hard to increase the diversity of our student population.
-Over the past ten years, we have seen a significant increase in the percentage of undergraduate students who are students of color from 24 percent to 37.5 percent.
+Over the past ten years (Fall 2012-Fall 2022), we have seen a significant increase in the percentage of undergraduate students who are students of color from 20.6% to 34.4%.